Finland operates a codified law system. The main Finnish laws affecting real estate transactions are:

 According to YSE, in return for the agreed contract price, the contractor is obliged to carry out all the work, measures and procurement required by the contract and the related documents in order to achieve the finished result to be handed over to the client in a form completed in accordance with such contract.

-According to YSE, construction works are subject to a guarantee period of 24 months following the approval of the construction works.
+Under YSE, construction works are subject to a guarantee period of 24 months following the approval of the construction works.
 For certain parts of buildings, such as waterproofing and windows, the guarantee period is up to ten years.
 The contractor's liability for indirect damages is not excluded in YSE, nor is it capped.
-However, damage which could not be avoided by complying with all possible duties of care is not recoverable.
+However, damage which could not be avoided, despite complying with all possible duties of care, is not recoverable.

 YSE also contains provisions regarding insurance policies to be obtained and maintained by the contractor and the client.

 Unless otherwise agreed between the parties, the delay compensation is as set forth in YSE.
 According to YSE, if the construction works are not completed within the agreed timeline, the contractor shall pay compensation equalling 0.05% of the contract price (exclusive of VAT) for each working day of such delay.
 The respective percentage for subcontracts and nominated subcontracts is 0.1%.
 The compensation must be paid for a maximum of 50 working days, unless intermediate due dates are determined, in which case the compensation must be paid for a maximum of 75 working days.

 According to YSE, the contractor must provide security for the construction phase equal to 10% of the construction price (exclusive of VAT), and security for the guarantee period equal to 2% of the construction price (exclusive of VAT).
 A case-by-case assessment is usually done to determine if additional performance bonds and/or parent company guarantees are required.